-Earnings of a Minor [24 CFR 5.609(b)(3) as updated for HOTMA]
+Earnings of a Minor [24 CFR 5.609(b)(3)]

 A minor is a member of the family, other than the head of household or spouse, who is under 18 years of age.
 Employment income earned by minors is not included in annual income.
 All other sources of unearned income, except those specifically excluded by the regulations, are included.